 Marcus Luttrell’s Escape

 On the ground and nearly out of ammunition, the four SEALs, Murphy, Luttrell, Dietz, and Axelson, continued the fight.
-By the end of the two-hour gunfight that careened through the hills and over cliffs, Murphy, Axelson, and Dietz had been killed.
+Murphy, Axelson, and Dietz had been killed by the end of the two-hour gunfight that careened through the hills and over cliffs.
 An estimated 35 Taliban were also dead.

 The fourth SEAL, Luttrell, was blasted over a ridge by a rocket-propelled grenade and was knocked unconscious.
 Regaining consciousness sometime later, Luttrell managed to escape – badly injured – and slowly crawl away down the side of a cliff.
 Dehydrated, with a bullet wound to one leg, shrapnel embedded in both legs, three vertebrae cracked; the situation for Luttrell was grim.
 Rescue helicopters were sent in, but he was too weak and injured to make contact.

-Traveling seven miles on foot, he evaded the enemy for nearly a day.
+He evaded the enemy for nearly a day by traveling seven miles on foot.
 Gratefully, local nationals came to his aid, carrying him to a nearby village where they kept him for three days.
 The Taliban came to the village several times, demanding that Luttrell be turned over to them.
 The villagers refused.
 One of the villagers made his way to a Marine outpost with a note from Luttrell, and U.S. forces launched a massive operation that rescued him from enemy territory on July 2.

-By his undaunted courage, intrepid fighting spirit, and inspirational devotion to his men in the face of certain death, Lt.
-Murphy was able to relay the position of his unit, an act that ultimately led to the rescue of Luttrell and the recovery of the remains of the three who were killed in the battle.
+Through his undaunted courage, intrepid fighting spirit, and inspirational devotion to his men in the face of certain death, Lt.
+Murphy was able to relay his unit’s position.
+This act ultimately led to the rescue of Luttrell and the recovery of the remains of the three who were killed in the battle.

 This was the worst single-day U.S. Forces death toll since Operation Enduring Freedom began.
 It was the single largest loss of life for Naval Special Warfare since World War II.
 Operation Red Wings was a pyrrhic victory U.S. victory.

-The Naval Special Warfare (NSW) community will forever remember June 28, 2005, and the heroic efforts and sacrifices of our special operators.
-We hold with reverence the ultimate sacrifice they made while engaged in that fierce firefight on the global war’s front lines on terrorism (GWOT).
+The Naval Special Warfare (NSW) community will forever remember June 28, 2005, and our special operators’ heroic efforts and sacrifices.
+We reverence the ultimate sacrifice they made while engaged in that fierce firefight on the global war’s front lines on terrorism (GWOT).

 Casualties in Operation Red Wings